 The reasons why Turkey is perceived to be unsafe are plenty and we are going to cover most of them in this article.
 Being a Muslim country people already apprehend Turkey to be stereotyped and orthodox in many ways.

-Apart from this, one of the reasons why Turkey is considered unsafe by many is because of the fact that it shares its borders with countries like Syria, Iraq and Iran that are highly prone to tensions.
+Apart from this, one of the reasons why Turkey is considered unsafe by many is because of the fact that it shares its borders with countries like Syria, Iraq and Iran which are highly prone to tensions.

-|Turkey lifted a two-year state of emergency recently in 2018 that was announced in the month of July 2016 after the failure of a military coup.|
+|Turkey lifted a two-year state of emergency recently in 2018 that was announced in the month of July 2016 after the failure of a military coup.

 Keeping all these scenarios in mind, any traveller is bound to have second thoughts on visiting Turkey.
 Having said that, it is important to stay aware of the present scenario.
-Here is a hands-down complete guide that will assist you in clearing all your doubts and apprehensions about the safety of travellers in Turkey and having a great stay at this incredible country.
+Here is a hands-down complete guide that will assist you in clearing all your doubts and apprehensions about the safety of travellers in Turkey and having a great stay in this incredible country.